I was a newbee when my mentor took one look at my overcrowded, bearding colony and said, “I think you need a slatted rack.” And then he left.

 Do you recommend slatted racks for everyone?

 As I said earlier, they are optional.
 They add expense to a hive and they make it both taller and heavier.
-But I love them and consider them to be part of a normal set-up.
+But I love them and consider them to be part of a standard setup.
 Some beekeepers think slatted racks should be universally accepted as standard equipment, but sadly, they don’t come close.
 My recommendation is to try one and see how it works for you.

 Build your own